-Nested in the northern Mindanao, Philippines, is a pear-shaped volcanic island of Camiguin, aptly called as the “Island Born of Fire”.
-It is roughly 100 kilometers north of Cagayan de Oro City in Misamis Oriental.
+Nested in the Northern Mindanao is a pear-shaped volcanic island of Camiguin, roughly 100 kilometers north of Cagayan de Oro City in Misamis Oriental.

 Camiguin has its own airport in Mambajao but Cebu Pacific is the only commercial airline that has regular flights to the province from Cebu City.
-For those coming from Manila, book a flight to either Cagayan de Oro or Butuan.
+For those coming from Manila, make your way to either Cagayan de Oro or Butuan City.

-From Laguindingan Airport, ride a shuttle (Magnum Shuttle or LAX Van at P199.00/pax as of Dec 2013) direct to Agora Market where you can catch a bus (P148.00/pax as of Dec 2013) or a van (~P200.00/pax) to Balingoan for a two-hour ride.
+From Laguindingan Airport, ride a shuttle (Magnum Shuttle or LAX Van at P199.00/pax as of Dec 2016) direct to Agora Market where you can catch a bus (P148.00/pax as of Dec 2016) or a van (~P200.00/pax) to Balingoan for a two-hour ride.
 Get off in Balingoan Terminal and walk to the port.
-From there, ride a ferry (~P150.00/pax) to Benoni Port, Camiguin.
+From there, ride a ferry (~P150.00/pax) to Benoni Port of Camiguin.
 Ferries from Balingoan Port to Benoni, Camiguin leave almost every hour from 5Am to 5PM, travel time is two hours.

 From Butuan Airport, catch a motorella or taxi to take you to the bus terminal and hop to any Cagayan bound bus (~P200.00/pax), travel time is more than two hours.
 The bus will stop at Balingoan Terminal just a short walk to the port where you can catch ferry to Camiguin (~P150.00/pax).

-Super Shuttle Ferry serves Cebu – Camiguin and Jagna, Bohol – Camiguin.
+Super Shuttle Ferry serves Jagna, Bohol – Camiguin.
 Visit their website for schedule.

 Camiguin is best experienced than described, they say.
 Rent a multicab for a tour of the island (~P2500.00 for a big multicab that can fit 12 persons, including port transfers).
 With its natural wonders and historic landmarks, tourists will definitely enjoy these sites: